-This leaflet explains how to protect your tendon repair and the exercises which will optimise your potential recovery after finger flexor surgery.
-This sets a foundation for recovery and for a return to your usual activities of daily living.
+This leaflet explains how to protect your tendon repair and the exercises which will optimise your recovery after your flexor tendon surgery.
+This sets a foundation for your recovery and for a return to your usual activities of daily living.